- Have fun with sounds. Make up silly sentences with similar sounds. For example: Silly Sally sells snails and seashells or Happy Henry hops here!

 - Have your child read to anyone/everyone.
 It is important for your child to be successful at reading.
-So have them read to a sibling, dog, grandparents or parents.
-Take turns reading so they will learn how fluent readers sound.
+So, have them read to a sibling, dog, grandparents or parents.
+Take turns reading therefore, they will learn how fluent readers sound.

 - Echo reading is a fun way to practice fluency, tone of voice and expression.
 Read a page, line or part of a story and then have your child echo it back with the same tone, fluency and expression.